Corjen/react-data-sort/README.md

 styling.
 I couldn't find it, so I decided to build something myself.
 This is my first open source React Component, any feedback or contributions are very welcome!

+> Note: I've you need to render a really large dataset where performance is vital, something like
+> [react-virtualized](https://github.com/bvaughn/react-virtualized) is probably a better fit.

 # Table of Contents

 * [Installation](#installation)